 - Checking up on your employees will show your leaks.
 There are plenty of phishing scams that hit email inboxes every day.
 By teaching your employees to ignore and delete such emails, you are going to alleviate a major source of distraction and possible intrusion.

 Always have a supply of security tools available for your employees.
 They are more likely to use them if they are easy to find and easy to use.
 Malware screening, data encryption and virtual private networks (VPNs) are essential for users who might not be likely to use them unless they are sitting on their desktop or readily available on your server.
+If your company isn’t using a VPN service yet, make sure to research into the services available to you, such as viewing the ZenMate VPN Review pages for example, to see what a private network can do for your cyber-safety.
 Scanner systems do not work if they are not used.
 The best way to be sure they are used is to make them easy to find.
+Additionally, it might also be worth bringing in some it support from a company that could help you keep your business safe.
+These outsourced companies can trace security breaches and try to resolve them, so it’s always worth having an IT company in your team.

 If you have concerns regarding your company’s security, you should give us a call at 713-974-3889.
 We will be happy to come to your business and assess your needs with a no-obligation estimate and appraisal of your system.
 We can also give you advice regarding any improvements we can suggest that will help keep your system secure.
 Security begins and ends with your very own employees, and they need to be aware of how they can help your company resist external attempts to break down your security systems.
 NCS Information Technology Group can and will fix any security problems your company might have.